-Please see chapter 13, Known limitations, page 209 also.
+Please see chapter 13, Known limitations, page 166 also.

 Enable 3D acceleration If a virtual machine has Guest Additions installed, you can select here whether the guest should support accelerated 3D graphics.
-Please refer to chapter 4.5.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 78 for details.
+Please refer to chapter 4.5.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 62 for details.

 Enable 2D video acceleration If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
-Please refer to chapter 4.5.2, Hardware 2D video acceleration for Windows guests, page 80 for details.
+Please refer to chapter 4.5.2, Hardware 2D video acceleration for Windows guests, page 63 for details.

 Remote display Under the "Remote display" tab, you can enable the VRDP server that is built into VirtualBox to allow you to connect to the virtual machine remotely.
-For this, you can use any standard RDP viewer, such as mstsc.exe that comes with Microsoft Windows or, on Linux systems, the standard open-source rdesktop program.
-These features are described in detail in chapter 7.1, Remote display (VRDP support), page 111.
+For this, you can use any standard RDP viewer, such as mstsc.exe that comes with Microsoft Windows.
+On Linux and Solaris systems, the standard open-source rdesktop program is available.
+These features are described in detail in chapter 7.1, Remote display (VRDP support), page 87.